aws/karpenter-provider-aws/website/content/en/docs/concepts/disruption.md

 Karpenter has two mechanisms for cluster consolidation:
 1. **Deletion** - A node is eligible for deletion if all of its pods can run on free capacity of other nodes in the cluster.
-2. **Replace** - A node can be replaced if all of its pods can run on a combination of free capacity of other nodes in the cluster and a single cheaper replacement node.
+2. **Replace** - A node can be replaced if all of its pods can run on a combination of free capacity of other nodes in the cluster and a single lower price replacement node.

 Consolidation has three mechanisms that are performed in order to attempt to identify a consolidation action:
 1. **Empty Node Consolidation** - Delete any entirely empty nodes in parallel
-2. **Multi Node Consolidation** - Try to delete two or more nodes in parallel, possibly launching a single replacement that is cheaper than the price of all nodes being removed
+2. **Multi Node Consolidation** - Try to delete two or more nodes in parallel, possibly launching a single replacement whose price is lower than that of all nodes being removed
-3. **Single Node Consolidation** - Try to delete any single node, possibly launching a single replacement that is cheaper than the price of that node
+3. **Single Node Consolidation** - Try to delete any single node, possibly launching a single replacement whose price is lower than that of the node being removed

 It's impractical to examine all possible consolidation options for multi-node consolidation, so Karpenter uses a heuristic to identify a likely set of nodes that can be consolidated.
 For single-node consolidation we consider each node in the cluster individually.